-Upgrading from Jira 7.x to Jira 8.x
+Upgrading from Jira 8.x to Jira 9.x

 Deciding to upgrade

-If you want to dig deeper and learn about all the technical elements that are specific to the Jira Software upgrade process for that version, check the "Technical upgrade notes section" in the matrix.
+If you want to dig deeper and learn about all the technical specifics of upgrading Jira Software for a particular version, see Technical upgrade notes section in the matrix.

 Access to support

-There are no external tools required to complete a Jira upgrade.
-However, there are a few handy resources that can be used to help you along the way, like the app compatibility checker and the Instance Health Check.
+No external tools are required to complete the Jira upgrade.
+There are a few handy resources that can help you along the way, like the App Compatibility Checker and the Instance Health Check.